 According to the FDA, unlike a decent wheel of Brie de Meaux, BPA is “probably alright in very small doses.”¬† We‚Äôre paraphrasing here, by the way, but you get the gist.

-“Probably alright in very small doses” is fine when you‚Äôre talking about certain things. ¬†Cleaning your teeth with the kids‚Äô toothpaste for a day because you‚Äôve run …
+“Probably alright in very small doses” is fine when you‚Äôre talking about certain things. ¬†Cleaning your teeth with the kids‚Äô toothpaste for a day because you‚Äôve run out? …